Free Tax Preparation Help for Vermonters

 Volunteer Income Tax Assistance (VITA) and Tax Counseling for the Elderly (TCE)

-VITA offers free tax assistance to people who need help preparing their own tax return and who earned $58,000 or less in 2021, who are not fluent in English, or who suffer from a disability.
+VITA provides free tax assistance to people who need help preparing their own tax return and who earned $60,000 or less in 2021, who are not fluent in English, or who suffer from a disability.
 If you meet any of these requirements, a VITA volunteer can help you file your tax return electronically.
 They can also find out if you qualify for any tax credits that can let you keep more of your income.

 The TCE program offers free tax help for taxpayers who are 60 years of age or older.
 TCE specializes in questions about pensions and retirement-related issues unique to seniors.